Victorian Railways B class (diesel): Demise, reactivation and preservation

 As part of the 1980s New Deal plan to reinvigorate country passenger services, it was decided to rebuild the B class with new traction equipment as the A class.
 The rebuild contract was let in January 1983 to Clyde Engineering, Rosewater, with the first unit entering service in May 1984.
 The project was abandoned in mid 1985 after rising costs due to structural fatigue, with the eleventh and final rebuild delivered in August 1985.
+By 5 October 1986 nine B Class engines - 64, 68, 69, 74 and 80-84 - had been repainted in VicRail's orange livery, but only B68 remained in that state and it was stored out of use.
+Classmate B69, the second-last, was repainted to V/Line's orange and grey scheme around the same time.
+B67.
+B68 and B72 were all stored out of service by mid-February 1987.

 At the same time newer high power locomotives had been delivered, including the N class passenger units and the more numerous G class freight locomotives.
 The remaining B class units were gradually decommissioned by V/Line from 1982 with some scrapped.
 Six were purchased by West Coast Railway in the early 1990s for use on their Melbourne to Warrnambool passenger service.
 While running with West Coast Railway, units B61 and B76 had dual marker lights and ditch lights fitted at the No.1 end.
 They also received shunter's steps at each end, in late 2001 or early 2002.
 B65 was painted in the simplified West Coast Railway "freight" livery, and did not receive any of these upgrades.